 Wearable technology is any type of electronic device designed to be worn on a user’s body, including Fitbits and smartwatches.
 Wearable devices in healthcare are designed to collect the data of users’ personal health and exercise, and can even send a patient’s health information to a doctor or other healthcare professional in real-time.

 The advancement of wearable technology and growing demand from consumers to take control of their own health has influenced the medical industry, including insurers, providers, and technology companies, to develop more wearable devices such as Fitbits, smartwatches, and wearable monitors.

 Wearable Fitness Trackers

 The FitBit Flex was an early, popular option for wearable technology consumers.
-Users were attracted to it’s sleek look and ability to track their step progress throughout the day with the device’s five indicator lights.
+Users were attracted to its sleek look and ability to track their step progress throughout the day with the device’s five indicator lights.
 Its most recent iteration, the Fitbit Sense 2, offers an array of health tracking features to improve sleep and eliminate, and and battery life that can last a full week.

 Smart Health Watches

 Once only used to count steps and tell time, smartwatches have now transformed into clinically viable healthcare tools.
 Apple launched the Apple Heart Study app in 2017 to monitor users’ heart rhythms and alert those who are experiencing atrial fibrillation.